What is Networking?

 - Research and identify a career field of interest

-- Check out UD Career Advising Network or the UD page on LinkedIn to find UD alumni and friends in those fields
+- Check out UD Career Acceleration Network (UD CAN) or the UD page on LinkedIn to find UD alumni and friends in those fields

 - Utilize your contacts- family friends, supervisors, professors, and former employees are great people to talk to in case they may know someone who works in the field you want to learn more about